Quick facts

 - Prevention is the best measure for controlling powdery mildew.

-- Remove affected plant parts at the first sign of powdery mildew to prevent spread to the rest of the plant.
+- Remove affected leaves and shoots showing evidence of powdery mildew to prevent its spread during the growing season.

-- Dispose of plant debris in a hot compost pile or in the trash.
+- Cover infected leaves, shoots, dead plant parts, etc. in a hot compost pile, or put them in the trash.

 White pine blister rust